NancyTang50/wireless-communication/doc/README.md

 #### Temperature Characteristic

-In our system, the temperature characteristic supports reading and notifiying the current Celsius temperature of the DHT22 sensor.
+In our system, the temperature characteristic supports reading and notifying the current Celsius temperature of the DHT22 sensor.

 #### Humidity Characteristic

-In our system, the humidity characteristic supports reading and notifiying the current humidity percentage of the DHT22 sensor.
+In our system, the humidity characteristic supports reading and notifying the current humidity percentage of the DHT22 sensor.

 ### Current time service